 2- A letter on company letterhead stating the names of any other authorized individuals who can act or trade on behalf of the company; or

-3- A full copy of a trust instrument or agreement, including the investment powers and the signature page.
+3- A full copy of a trust instrument or agreement, including the investment powers and ttee signature page.

-U.S. Department of the Treasury, through FinCen, Securities and Exchange Commission (SEC), FINRA, and the Patriot Act already require you to provide most of this information.
-These rules also may require Ladenburg Thalmann to request additional information, such as your net worth, annual income, occupation, employment information, investment experience and objectives, and risk tolerance.
+U.S. Department of the Treasury, through FinCen, Securities and Exchange Commission (SEC), FINRA and the Patriot Act require you to provide this information.
+The rules also may require Ladenburg to request additional information, such as your net worth, annual income, occupation, employment information, investment experience and objectives, and risk tolerance.
 You may also be asked whether you act as an agent for another person or entity.
 You may be asked to provide information about a trust’s structure, the provider of the trust or those that have control over the funds or assets.

 Ladenburg Thalmann may not be able to open an account or carry out transactions for you.
 If Ladenburg Thalmann has already opened an account for you, it may have to close it.